stuianna/omega2_helloWeb/README.md

 # Introduction

 A simple web based application for controlling the Omega2+'s on-board LED over a local network.
 The user can control the state and PWM duty cycle of the LED.
+A realtime plot is shown of the last 10 second's PWM values.

 ![App Preview](preview.png)

 The application uses [jQuery](https://jquery.com/) for the front-end user interface and Python's [bottle](https://bottlepy.org/docs/dev/) as the web-framework.
+[Plotly](https://plot.ly/javascript/) is used for generating the real time plot.
 It is designed to provide a simple template which can built upon to create larger IOT projects.

 The application also features a method for sending data between the front-end and bottle python server.